perladvent/perldotcom/content/article/create-github-files-automatically-with-dist--zilla.md

 Ok it's not *all* gravy.
 The copy file method has one downside: it overwrites the copied files every time they're generated.
 This isn't an issue for me; the commit diff only shows the changed lines, but some people may not like it.

 For more information on Dist::Zilla, check out the official [documentation](http://dzil.org/tutorial/contents.html).
-For a completely different approach to releasing code to CPAN, you may like[Module::Release]({{<mcpan "%20Module::Release" >}}).
+For a completely different approach to releasing code to CPAN, you may like [Module::Release]({{<mcpan "Module::Release" >}}).
 Oh and if you find yourself in a new development environment, needing to install dependencies for a local module, David Golden has a useful [post](http://www.dagolden.com/index.php/1528/five-ways-to-install-modules-prereqs-by-hand/) that includes five different ways to do it.

 \
 *This article was originally posted on [PerlTricks.com](http://perltricks.com).*